rascal5818/autumn-falls-hotel/README.md

 # Autumn Falls Hotel & Spa

-A mock website for a lovely hotel and spa resort!
+A single page site for a hotel and spa resort.

-I built this with HTML, CSS (using Grid layout) & React
+I built this with HTML, CSS (using Grid layout) & React.

 ## Standard